angular/angular-cli/CONTRIBUTING.md

  - [Coding Rules](#rules)
  - [Commit Message Guidelines](#commit)
  - [Signing the CLA](#cla)

+## <a name="gettingstarted"></a> Getting Started
+To start contributing, fork the Universal Repo & then clone it.
+CD into that newly created directory and run:

+    npm run install:all (mac/linux use sudo)

+This will take ~10 minutes to install/compile all the individual modules, and then get the examples section set up.
+Once this is complete you can CD into the examples folder (`cd examples`) and run `npm start` to fire up a working demo using the local modules.
+Preboot / Universal / etc modules can be found in the top-level directory under the *modules* folder. (ie: `./modules/universal`)

 ## <a name="coc"></a> Code of Conduct
 Help us keep Angular open and inclusive.
 Please read and follow our [Code of Conduct][coc].